ZackWilde27/FlatOut2-HLSLToSHA/README.md

 At the start it'll prompt you for an HLSL file to convert.
 The resulting shader file will be in the same spot with the same name, just with the .sha extension.
 <br>
 <br>
 The script also has the option to run in a loop, so that when it detects the file has changed, it'll automatically recompile.
-This is useful for me when debugging, so it may also have some use to you.
+It's especially useful for debugging

 <br><br>